danieljharvey/migratable-patat/Migratable.md

   type num `VersionOf` label :: Type
 ```

-- This `VersionOf` type here is an `associated type synonym` that works a bit
+- This `VersionOf` type here is an `associated type family` - a type level
-  like a functional dependency
+  function that is scoped to only work inside the typeclass it is defined in.

 - It defines a function we can use to find a datatype from the `label` and the
   `num`.